Truck Accidents Require Fast Action...

 Here are some important truck accident statistics up until the year 2019, the latest for which most data is available:

 The NHTSA recently concluded its investigation into a number of tire blowouts.
 In the report, they determined that most semi-truck tires can withstand a sustained speed of 75 mph maximum; however, due to the strict time requirements many truck drivers try to meet, they may exceed this threshold.
-This causes undue stress on tires which in turn weakens them and makes them more prone to blowing out at possibly the worst times, such as on the highway surrounded by multiple innocent drivers and their smaller vehicles.
+This causes undue stress on tires which in turn weakens them and makes them more prone to blow out, often on the highway surrounded by multiple innocent drivers and their smaller vehicles.

 Speeding is a contributing factor for almost one out of every five fatal truck crashes.
 The NHTSA also found that road debris, overloaded rigs, and under-inflation contributed to tire damage, leading to catastrophic accidents.